infoqualitylab/RSCS-collaboration/README.md

 2. InclusionNetwork.py - subclasses IQLNetwork to draw an implicitly dynamic graph in a tiled layout or as a sequence of images.
 3. CoauthorNetwork.py (EXPERIMENTAL) - subclasses IQLNetwork to draw either an entire coauthor network or the two largest connected components.

-There are three scripts showing how these classes can be used:
+There are two scripts showing how these classes can be used:
 1. draw_inclusion_network.py
 2. draw_coauthor_network.py
-2. draw_inclusion_precomputed_layout.py - draws inclusion network using a JSON layout exported from Gephi

 Each script also expects a YAML config file for setting various things like paths to data, etc. The purpose of these is to avoid hand-editing the class files for common changes.